GokayGulsoy/Survey-of-Graph-Neural-Network-Models-On-DergiPark-Scientific-Article-Dataset/README.md

 - collections Module
 - torcheval.metrics.functional Module
 - torch_geometric Module

+NOTE: when any of the `node_classification.py`, `node_clustering.py`, or `link_prediction.py` modules are run, by default they run for 80 iterations for each GNN configuration to average experimental results, so 80 plots are generated for each evaluation metric.
+For simplicity and in terms of keeping project size reasonable only 80th iteration's plots are provided in corresponding plot folders.

 More information regarding conducted experiments and followed methodology can be found in paper[^2].
 [^2]: [Link to `Survey of Graph Neural Network Models on DergiPark Scientific Article Dataset` paper](https://arxiv.org/abs/2004.07180)